An Overview of Alabama Drug Charges

 Possession of Drug Paraphernalia in Alabama

 Alabama drug charges can result where a person is in possession of any equipment, material, or product that is used for making, growing, using, or otherwise producing a controlled substance, including marijuana.
 Alabama Code § 13A-12-260 contains a long list of items that can be considered drug paraphernalia under the right circumstances.
-Included in this list are such items as hypodermic syringes, scales, water pipes, bongs, and roach clips.
+Included in this list are such things as hypodermic syringes, scales, water pipes, bongs, and roach clips.
 Possession of Drug Paraphernalia is a Class A misdemeanor.
-Additionally, it is a Class B felony for any person 18 or over to to deliver or give anyone who is under 18 and at least three years younger any item of drug paraphernalia.
+Additionally, it is a Class B felony for any person 18 or over to deliver or give anyone who is under 18 and at least three years younger any item of drug paraphernalia.